-The Five Stages of DivorceMarie Proud
+The Five Stages of DivorceHeather Arnold

-In order to initiate divorce proceedings, the applying party, known as the Petitioner, will need to send to the court a Divorce Petition.
+In order to initiate divorce proceedings, the applying party, known as the Applicant, will need to send to the court a Divorce Petition.
 The only ground for a divorce is irretrievable breakdown of the marriage.

 Once the Petition has been lodged, the court will send a copy to your spouse, who known as the Respondent, alongside an Acknowledgement of Service form which they should complete and send back to the court to allow the divorce to proceed.

-In cases where the Respondent refuses to return the Acknowledgement of Service form, the Petitioner can arrange for a process server to personally serve the Petition on the Respondent.
+In cases where the Respondent refuses to return the Acknowledgement of Service form, the Applicant can arrange for a process server to personally serve the Petition on the Respondent.
 The process server will charge a fee for this and will provide a statement of service which can be used in lieu of the signed Acknowledgement of Service to progress the divorce.

-It should be noted that obtaining a Decree Absolute does not prevent your spouse from having a claim on your income and /or assets and /or any future inheritance you may receive.
+It should be noted that obtaining a Final Order does not prevent your spouse from having a claim on your income and /or assets and /or any future inheritance you may receive.
 In order to be protected from any future claims, a clean break Consent Order is required.
-It is often recommended that the Petitioner refrain from applying for Decree Absolute until financial matters are resolved.
+It is often recommended that the Applicant refrain from applying for the Final Order until financial matters are resolved.
 It is possible for the Respondent to make such application for the Final Order, should the Applicant fail/refuse to do so.
 However, this is more complication and requires an application being made to the court and a hearing where the Judge will decide.

 For more information on how our experienced Family Solicitors can help with your divorce, whether the Petitioner or Respondent please contact our client service advisors.